Geontech/fins/docs/tutorial2.md

 The `filesets` top-level key indicates which files are used in the Application project.
 For Applications in particular, HDL files can only be added for simulation purposes.
 Notice that a few of the files are located in the **gen/core/** directory.
 These files are auto-generated and accordingly updated with the `fins` code generator executable.
 Since FINS manages these files, the burden of creating and maintaining these files is removed from the developer!

 A few files pointed to here are from the Nodes in this Application.
 They are for property access and verification, and provide other utility in the Application testbench.

-The `filesets` key also contains a reference to a script that is executed after the simulation process `scripts/verify_sim.py`.

 The following diagram illustrates how the Application block design connects to the generated testbench for verification.
 ![](tutorial_application.png)